Magyar Hírmondó

-Magyar Hírmondó was the first newspaper to be published in the Hungarian language in Bratislava.
+Magyar Hírmondó is the first newspaper to be published in the Hungarian language in Pressburg, Kingdom of Hungary (present-day Bratislava, Slovakia).
 The first issue appeared on 1 January 1780.
-Its founders were Mátyás Rát, a Lutheran pastor and Ferenc Ágoston Patzkó, a publisher from Bratislava.
+Its founders were Mátyás Rát, a Lutheran pastor and Ferenc Ágoston Patzkó, a publisher from Pressburg.
 The latter was also the publisher.
 The paper was published in octavo format (a single column on half a printed sheet) twice a week, on Wednesdays and Saturdays.
 Mátyás Rát was the editor of the paper from its foundation in 1780 to 1782.
 Magyar Hírmondó folded in 1788.